ibm-messaging/mq-scratch-extension/README.md

 Download the Dockerfile and the scratchmqwebuser.xml file into this folder.

+*NOTE: the Docker container will be open to requests from the scratchx.org domain.
+We do this to allow messages from the ScratchX site to be processed by IBM MQ in the container.*

-Navigate to this folder and build the Docker image with
+Navigate to this folder and build the Docker image with the .xml file:

 ```bash
 docker build -t "mq-scratch" .